stationer/Desk/README.md

-# Demo
+# Graphite Demo
-Graphite Demonstrative Repo
+A demonstrative repo which includes all the Graphite packages